onionj/pybotnet/README.md

 * sleep source by Optional message
 * get ls (dirctory list)
 * export file to targets system
 * import file from target system

-* for more see commands table end of this page
+for more, see commands table end of this page